guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/preliminary_combination.rst

 - ``IMGOBBL`` indicates the sequential number within each pattern.

-The first step in the reduction process will be the bad-pixel mask and flatfield corrections.
+The first steps in the reduction process will be the bad-pixel mask, flatfielding, and image reprojection.

 .. note::